-Full-time MBA student, Jacopo Serra, talks about the different nationailities, cultures and industries represented in his MBA cohort.
+Full-time MBA participant, Jacopo Serra, talks about the different nationalities, cultures and industries represented in his MBA cohort.

 When people ask me “how is the MBA going?” without any doubt, the first thing that comes to my mind is how incredibly amazing it is working with people from so many different countries.
 Before studying the MBA I lived and worked in London for two and a half years, and I always considered myself a global citizen.
 However, the WBS Full-time MBA has exceeded my expectations in terms of diversity and learning opportunities.

 An insight into different perspectives

 One of the best opportunities I have had through my MBA journey so far was not only actively participating in discussions with people who have different backgrounds and coming from very diverse countries, but also leaving the discussions enriched with new and fresh viewpoints.
 I think this is one of the most valuable aspects when you are trying to learn something new that you are not entirely familiar with.
 With such a diverse cohort, it is a constant daily process of exchanging ideas that opens up different perspectives you may not have considered before.
 Just to give you a flavour of the cohort, my syndicate group in term one included eight people from seven different countries: Italy, England, Russia, India, China, Singapore and Ghana.

 In addition, the cohort also has such an incredible diversity in terms of industry background, including army, healthcare, airline, financial services, automotive, telecommunications and more.
 Therefore, the opportunity to discuss and learn the dynamics of so many different industries is definitely one of the best elements of my MBA experience so far.